quinndiggity/hacking_slot_machines/README.md

 I bought a [raspberry pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) microcomputer to run the software.

 I actually couldn't get the code to run fast enough on the raspberry pi to be useful (a single pass took about 30s).
 The bottleneck was the computer vision and OCR (the only bits I couldn't optimize), so I ended up having to pipe the image over wifi to be processed by a laptop in my backpack.
 [Here's the code on the microcomputer]().
 I used a TTS engine to read out the answer into an earpiece.

-### The system in action

-The thing actually worked, amazingly.
-Here's me winning the jackpot (this is unfortunately the only video I have).

-This baby paid my rent for months.